zeper-eng/mdsa-tools/README.md

 # SBTA

-This was my BA/MA project which leveraged network theoretic concepts and machine learning techniques to perform a systems biology analysis of a ribsomal subsystem subsystem we deemed the N2 nighborhood.
+This was my BA/MA project which leveraged network theoretic concepts and machine learning techniques to perform a systems biology analysis of molecular dynamics simulations of a ribsomal subsystem we deemed the N2 nighborhood.

-The labs current focus is on the effects of Codon identity at the A-site and Incoming (poised to enter the A-site) on translation rates as well as how a ribosomal interaction surface discovered by the lab *CAR*  might be involved in this regulation.
+The labs current focus is on computational genetics expirements.

-More updates soon as I clean up my work and produce a proper python library
+We modify various adjacent codon identites at the A-site and +1 (poised to enter the A site 5'-3').